 The Spirit is fully divine, co-equal with the Father and the Son.
 He makes men aware of their need for Jesus Christ and leads them to trust in Jesus alone for salvation.
 The Spirit brings Christians into union with Jesus in faith, gives new birth, and dwells within the believer.
-He actively works out our sanctification, giving understanding to spiritual truth and to live consistently with the calling that they have received.
+He actively works out the believer’s sanctification, giving understanding to spiritual truth and assists Christians to live consistently with the calling that they have received.

 The Bible is the written Word of God, the essential and infallible record of God revealing Himself to mankind.
 The Bible is inspired by God; and is therefore free from error in all it teaches.
-The Bible is authoritative giving the foundation from which all Christians and all Churches should build their life, practices, and doctrine upon.
+The Bible is authoritative and provides the eternal foundation upon which all Christians and all Churches should build their life, practices, and doctrine.

 God made all people – male and female – in His own image.
 Being led astray through the temptation of Satan, mankind rebelled against God and is now under God’s righteous wrath.
 Without God’s work of grace in a person’s heart, all are incapable of returning to God.
 Mankind’s sinfulness is complete and total from birth effecting the mind, will, and affections.
 All people are lost and without hope apart from salvation in Christ alone.